kean/articles/2021-02-24-appkit-is-done.markdown

 [^3]: I see many Catalyst defects reported on Twitter which can sometimes be confused with SwiftUI defects.
 I'm a bit surprised this configuration (SwiftUI Catalyst) is even supported.
 But of course, UIKit apps that chose to support Catalyst need a path forward to adopt SwiftUI, so it has to be there.
 For new apps, if you are writing SwiftUI, there should be no reason to use Catalyst, you should compile for macOS natively.
 [^4]: The iPhone app was developed first and it uses the simplest `TabView` and `NavigationView` configuration possible.
 I then jumped straight into developing a macOS app skipping iPad.
 The reason I did it this way is that iPhone and Mac are simply higher priorities for me.
 The iPad app currently looks very similar to iPhone (it has `TabView`), but it uses double-column navigation provided by `NavigationView` by default.
 [^5]: Let's not talk about Catalyst, shall we?
+[^6]: Many parts of SwiftUI don't use AppKit.
+The relationship between SwiftUI and AppKit are not documented and not guaranteed to be supported.
+AppKit might be completely removed in the future, but we don't know that.